benwilber/benwilber.github.io/_posts/2015-08-26-dynamic-log-formats-in-nginx.md

 1440615892.165,foo=bar&baz=1
 ```

-That's simple enough to parse because we know there are only two fields: timestamp, and query parameters.
+That's easy enough to parse because we know there are only two fields: timestamp, and query parameters.
 In Python we can just split this on the first instance of a comma and be confident that we accurately capture both fields regardless of whether `$args` also contained a comma (ie, wasn't urlencoded).

 ```python
 event = "1440616054.165,foo=bar&baz=this, has a comma"